How UW’s Chris Petersen helped unleash the ‘savage switch’ in Budda Baker … at the Ping-Pong table

 Here’s how it usually worked: Recruits would come to UW for their visits, see the Ping-Pong table next to Petersen’s office and inevitably challenge the coach to a lighthearted match.
 Petersen would then serve them some humble pie at the table.

-Petersen doesn’t remember any details from his first match with Baker — because, you know, why would he? — but he’s pretty sure it was during Baker’s recruiting visit to the UW campus in January 2014, just few weeks after Petersen took over as the Huskies’ coach.
+Petersen doesn’t remember any details from his first match with Baker — because, you know, why would he? — but he’s pretty sure it was during Baker’s recruiting visit to the UW campus in January 2014, just a few weeks after Petersen took over as the Huskies’ coach.
 Baker didn’t stand a chance.

 “He wasn’t very good,” Petersen recalled with a laugh.